Should You Be Scared Of Postpartum Depression?

 - not being able to enjoy things that used to be fun for you, like spending time with your friends and family

-- feeling like you’re doing a bad job at taking care of your new baby even though everyone tells you that you’re doing great!
+- You feel like you’re doing a lousy job caring for your new baby, even though everyone tells you you’re doing great!

 - having trouble eating properly

 Postpartum depression usually lasts six months, although it can last longer or shorter depending on the severity of your symptoms.
 In some cases, it may even last up to a year.
 However, many people recover from postpartum depression within two years after giving birth.
 As you see, the symptoms of postpartum depression are similar to those of other types of depression.
 If you think you may be depressed, talk to your doctor or midwife about it as soon as possible.